USDA-SCINet/scinet-site/sn_collections/_events-recurring/scinet-corner.md

     title: Filesystem permissions
     date: 2025-06-26
     time: 1-2 pm ET
-    excerpt: "* Viewing and interpreting file permissions on the command line.
+    excerpt: "* Understanding permission classes: user, group, world/others.

-* Understanding permission classes: user, group, world/other.
+* Viewing and interpreting file permissions on the command line.

 * Exploring default permissions for new files.

-* Using chmod to modify and set file permissions.
+* Using *chmod* to modify and set file permissions.

-* Setting file permissions for collaboration using group ownership."
+* Setting file permissions for different project management scenarios."
   - session:
     title: "Commonly used Slurm parameters and the new “ceres” partition"
     date: 2025-05-22